Best Explorer

-Best Explorer was an Italian sailboat protagonist of exceptional navigations around the world and in particular in the Arctic Ocean.
+Best Explorer was an Italian sailboat protagonist of exceptional navigation around the world, especially in the Arctic Ocean.

-She was built with the idea that she would be used to sail around the world, but for her first twenty plus years she remained in the Mediterranean.
+The boat was built with the intention that it would be used to sail around the world, but for the first twenty years, Best Explorer remained in the Mediterranean.
 Then, having changed ownership, she put to sea for her intended destination, this time through absolutely unusual routes, breaking several records.
-Once around the world, shet did not stop and continued to sail in Scandinavia, where she is now.
+Once around the world, she did not stop and continued to sail in Scandinavia, where she is now.

 The project

 Hull

 The boat was designed by the Giorgetti and Magrini studio on the basis of the "Best 51'" series project and was built in the CND shipyard in Milan, which no longer exists.

 She is a Marconi-rigged cutter-rigged sailboat with a steel hull and deck.
 The mast is made of aluminum 20 m high. on the surface of the water.
 The boat is 15.17 m long. which, with the stern platform, become 16.50 m.
 The displacement is about 25 t. at full load and the tonnage is 24.67 t.
 The width is 4.57 m.
 The draft varies from 1.40 m. at 3.00 m. due to the moving keel, a particularly relevant feature.

 Inside she hosts five cabins, one quadruple forward, two doubles in the center and two doubles aft for up to 12 people.
 The facilities consist of three toilets with shower and hot and cold water and electric WC and a kitchenette with a four-burner stove and home-type propane oven with 12V power supply.
-Two sinks with fresh and sea water and two refrigerators/freezers.ri.
+Two sinks with fresh and sea water and two refrigerators/freezers.